Prussian Union of Churches: Into the 1950s

-The situation changed decisively with the end of the GDR dictatorship in 1989.
-In 1990 the Evangelical Church in Greifswald readopted its original name of Pomeranian Evangelical Church.
+With the end of the GDR dictatorship in 1989, in 1990 the Evangelical Church in Greifswald readopted its original name of Pomeranian Evangelical Church.
 In 1991 the two Evangelical Churches of the Union reunited.
 With effect of 1 January 1992 the two regions were administratively reunited.
 The EKU then comprised 6,119 congregations in spread over seven member churches.
-In 1992 the Evangelical Church of the Görlitz Ecclesiastical Region dropped its unwanted name and chose the new name of Evangelical Church of Silesian Upper Lusatia.
+In 1992 the Evangelical Church of the Görlitz Ecclesiastical Region chose the new name of Evangelical Church of Silesian Upper Lusatia.

 Due to the increasing irreligionism, lower birth rates since the 1970s, and few Protestant immigrants, the Protestant churches in Germany are undergoing a severe decline in parishioners and thus of parishioners' contributions, forcing member Churches to reorganise in order to spend less.
 For this reason, the Synod of the Evangelical Church of the Union decided in June 2002 to merge their organisation with the Union of Evangelical Churches, which took effect 1 July 2003.
 This is an umbrella organisation combining all independent Protestant regional united and uniting churches in Germany.